alesegdia/phackman/GDD.md

 * **Lock&Stock mods**.
 These mods can change the rate, speed, or damage of L&S shoots.
 * **Weaknesses and resistances** so that a certain mod can be strong against certain type of enemies and weak against others.
 * **Vary enemy colors** to determine its toughness or Weakness&Resistances.

+## 2. Map generation

+After doing a little of research, I found a really interesting [pacman-like maze generator idea](http://pacman.shaunew.com/play/mapgen/) by Shaun Williams, part of his [Pac-Man tribute project](http://pacman.shaunew.com/).
+As the author says, the doc is incomplete in details, but the base is **use tetromino pieces to aid on map generation**.
+The map will be generated following this very principle.

+#### Method overview
+Tetromino pieces will be used to build a layout so that we can use the connected edges of those pieces to build the path.
+Later, this will be rendered into a tile map for its direct use in the game.

+To sum up, these steps come into my mind (prone to changes):

+* **Connect** a number of tetromino pieces
+* **Trace** the path given the resulting layout.
+This step could be split later for simplicity.
+* **Mirror** the path horizontally.
+* **Render** the path to a tile map and use in the game!

+### 2.1.
+Connect pieces

+### 2.2.
+Extract path

+### 2.3.
+Mirror path

+### 2.4.
+Render path to tile map